Humanizr/Humanizer/readme.md

 ```

 ###Roman numerals
-Humanizer can change numbers to Roman numerals using the `ToRoman` extension.
+Humanizer can change integers to Roman numerals using the `ToRoman` extension.
 The numbers 1 to 10 can be expressed in Roman numerals as follows:

 ```C#
 1.ToRoman() => "I"